UDOOboard/Docs/docs/07_Android/03_How_To_Install_Gapps_On_UDOO_Running_Android.md

-## Install the Oracle Java JDK
+## Install ADB tools

 UDOO DUAL/QUAD board ships with a custom build of vanilla Android operating system, the original **Android Open Source Project (AOSP)**.
 Like you may have noticed when you run Android for the first time, there is no trace of any [Google Mobile Services](http://www.google.com/mobile/) or applications such as Google Play Store, Gmail or others, usually known as **Google Apps**.

 To install these services in your UDOO DUAL/QUAD board, you must first download a set of tools that will grant you the access to the Android filesystem, and then copy downloaded Google Apps inside your board.
-This guide requires that you know [how to connect UDOO board](/docs/Tutorials/UDOO_Switch_Between_Adb_Debug_And_ADK_Connection) with Android operating system to your computer.
+This guide requires that you know [how to connect UDOO board](../Android/Switch_Between_Adb_Debug_And_ADK_Connection) with Android operating system to your computer.

 Required tools are available in the **Android SDK** used by Android developers to create their mobile applications.
 Anyhow, we will use these tools only to install Google Apps in your board and no competence in application development is required to follow this guide.
 The SDK could be downloaded in your system in two different ways: